Sega Sammy Holdings: Post-restructuring

 On November 4, 2020, it was announced that Sega Sammy would sell 85.1% of Sega Entertainment, its arcade operating business, to Genda Inc., an amusement equipment rental business, due to the effects of the COVID-19 pandemic on its arcade and amusement facilities businesses.
 Sega will still be involved in the arcade machine manufacturing business.

 On January 29, 2021, Sega Sammy announced that it would restructure and split its corporate functions for their businesses which occurred at the beginning of the 2022 fiscal year.
 That same year, it was announced that Sega Sammy would be a kit sponsor for J2 League club Tokyo Verdy, and their women's team, Nippon TV Tokyo Verdy Beleza, and also sponsored a Tokyo Classic match on September 26, 2021, between Verdy and crosstown rival FC Machida Zelvia.

-Sega Sammy Holdings announced in April that they have made a €706 million ($776 million USD) offer to acquire Rovio Entertainment.
+Sega Sammy Holdings announced in April that it has made a €706 million ($776 million USD) offer to acquire Rovio Entertainment.
 Rovio rejected an earlier acquisition bid from Israeli mobile company Playtika for $800 million.
 The deal closed on 17 August 2023, making the latter company a wholly owned subsidiary of Sega.

 In November 2023, Sega Sammy Creation announced that it would acquire sports betting company, GAN Limited, for the price of $1.97 per share pending regulatory approval.
 After an extension, the acquisition was completed on May 27, 2025.

 In January 2024, Sega Sammy announced that it would transfer the Amusement Machine business of Sega to Sega Toys, while also changing the name of Sega Toys to Sega Fave Corporation, which is scheduled to take effect during April of 2024.
 In order for the company to focus more on its core businesses, the company's board has elected that it would sell Phoenix Segaia Resort to Fortress Investment Group on May 10 that same year pending regulatory approval.

 In July 2024, Sega Sammy announced it would acquire Dutch online gambling platform Stakelogic for $141 million, pending regulatory approval with the transaction set to close by the 2026 fiscal year.

 The intertwining dynamics of the operating income of Sega's and Sammy's businesses changed throughout the decades.
 The pachinko and pachislot machine sales of Sammy were overwhelmingly bigger than Sega's business from 2009 to 2015.
 From 2017 to 2024, Sega's entertainment contents overtook pachinko and pachislot sales several times or often had about half or a third of the profits of Sammy.

 On April 16, 2025, the Amsterdam District Court ordered Sega Sammy to complete its acquisition of Stakelogic after rejecting a request for the company to exit the acquisition.
 The acquisition was completed three weeks later.